Quick Summary: Churches use a range of fundraising strategies to upgrade seating, including vision giving, sponsorship, community fundraising, loans, and social enterprise initiatives. Once funds are raised, choosing durable, flexible, commercial-grade seating ensures the investment delivers long-te

 4. Sponsor a chair

 Many churches use sponsorship to break down the cost of upgrading church seating into bite- sized chunks for individual church members.
 By sponsoring a chair, individuals are part of ‘crowdfunding’ the seating for the church auditorium bit by bit.
 Some churches offer sponsors credit rights via a small plaque on each chair or a larger plaque on the wall.
 If that isn’t your style we’ve heard of churches sending out certificates to acknowledge the ‘we did it’ sentiment.
 This is a great way to make a big sum affordable for many.
+This approach allows churches to make large seating upgrades achievable without placing pressure on a single funding source.

 5. Social enterprise